 We will then let you know whether a late arrival can be agreed (this will depend on a range of factors, including your course).
 If late arrival is agreed we will give you a final arrival deadline and you must arrive by this date.
 Find out further information about late arrival, including how to contact us about it.

 What do you need to do if you think you're arriving late?

 We have to report any students who have not arrived within ten days of registration to the Home Office.
 If you try to enter the UK after we have reported you as non-registered, you will not be allowed to enter the country and will have to return home.

 If you have a genuine reason for being late, we can approve your late arrival and inform the UKVI to ensure you are still able to enter the UK and begin your studies.

 When you arrive in the UK you will have to go through immigration control.
-There are usually two main queues - one for EU/EEA and Swiss nationals, and one for all other travellers.

 - Your offer letter from BU

 - Your Confirmation of Acceptance for Studies (CAS) statement (if on a Student Route visa)